 Course Content:

-Requirements: Basic knowledge of German at level B1
+Requirements: German skills at level B2

 Type of Exams: Written or oral examination